linfengfrank/EE2211-Tutorials-AY2425-Sem2/README.md

 Instructions on how to download files from GitHub can be found here: [Downloading files from GitHub](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github).

+You can also use DownGit to download a subfolder from a GitHub repository:[https://downgit.github.io/#/home]

 This is a brief introduction to pandas: [https://pandas.pydata.org/docs/user_guide/10min.html#minutes-to-pandas]

 If you have any questions about the tutorials, feel free to contact Dr Feng LIN at feng_lin@nus.edu.sg